abrandeen/CSx278-Asgn5/README.md

   * C. I'll wait to eat lunch.

 ## Question 5:
-  * A. I don't wait in lines becayse I'm impatient and usually in a hurry.
+  * A. I don't wait in lines because I'm impatient and usually in a hurry.
 If I'm eating with people and they're in a shorter line, I go to shorter lines because I want to sit and eat with them.
   * B. I don't wait in long lines because I don't think the food is good enough to wait for.
   * C. I don't wait in lines because I have to get to class.